0xCD0/retrofy/README.md

     └── game.sms
 ```

-## Support Systems
-I will be supporting all systems supported by EmulatorJS in the near future.

- - GB / GBC
- - GBA
- - NES
- - SNES
- - N64
- - PSX
- - SEGA GG
- - SEGA MS
- - SEGA MD

 ## RoadMap
 1. The goal is to be able to run any system supported by Emulator JS.